-Degrees are granted at the May commencement each year.
-Students who complete their graduation requirements at the end of summer or fall may request a transcript and a statement verifying their status.
 Graduation candidates are required to participate in the graduation exercises, unless they obtain written approval for graduation in absentia.
-The university may approve an alternate graduation date in conjunction with international partners when appropriate.
+PIU will have Commencement in May and will have additional August and December conferral dates for diplomas.
+The University may approve an alternate graduation date in conjunction with international partners when appropriate.